 What Is A Paranoia Test?
-How To Get The Most Benefit Out Of Psychological Testing
+Benefits Of Mental Health Testing

 According to the American Psychiatric Association, paranoia is a “pervasive and unwarranted mistrust and suspiciousness of others.”
-Although it can be painted differently in the media, paranoia is a symptom, not a mental illness.
+Although it can be painted differently in the media, paranoia is most commonly a symptom of other mental health conditions.
 It can be present in various mental health conditions, including but not limited to depression, bipolar disorder, and schizophrenia.

 If you believe you might be experiencing paranoia due to a mental illness or another cause, it can be valuable to understand how to get screened for this symptom and what it might mean for your treatment options.